Last Updated on March 16, 2025

 The trigger for gout flares are triggered by acute increases or decreases in urate levels of the blood.
 This may lead to the formation, exposure, or shedding of crystals.

-Following are the known triggers
+The following are the known gout triggers

 - Acute alcohol intake

-- Consumption of high purine foods
+- Consumption of high-purine foods

 - Rapid weight loss